Trixarian/tazbot/README.md

 `!forget Joe`
 `!forget Trixar_za is dumb`

-To see how many responses TazBot has learned so far you can use the `!responses` command:
-`!responses`

 Otherwise there is other simple commands to control the bot:
 `!nick newnick` - Makes the bot change it's nickname to newnick
 `!join #chan` - Makes the bot join #chan